Raising a Family in France – Guide for Expats

 Preparing for the Move

-- Label boxes clearly by room and contents.
+- Label boxes clearly.

-- Keep important documents and valuables in your carry-on.
+- Put essential documents in your carry-on.

 Transporting Belongings